Stewart Bell Jr. Archives

 Your Invitation to Respond

-Homes will begin receiving their invitation to respond to the 2020 Census between March 12-20.
-These official Census Bureau mailings will include detailed information and a Census ID for completing the Census online.
+Homes began receiving their invitation to respond to the 2020 Census in March.
+These official Census Bureau mailings included detailed information and a Census ID for completing the Census online.

-During this time frame, some homes will receive a paper questionnaire (sometimes known as the census form).
-Please complete your form online, by phone, or by mail when your invitation to respond arrives.
+During this time frame, some homes received a paper questionnaire (sometimes known as the census form).
+It's not too late to complete your form online, by phone, or by mail.

 One person should respond for each home.
 That person must be at least 15 years old.
 They should live in the home or place of residence themselves and know general information about each person living there.